jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-12-14-real-time-streaming-with-kafka-and-flink-7/index.md

 ## Architecture

 Fake taxi ride data is sent to a Kafka topic by the Kafka producer application that is discussed in [Lab 1](/blog/2023-10-26-real-time-streaming-with-kafka-and-flink-2).
-The messages of the *taxi-rides* topic can be consumed by a Lambda function where the MSK cluster is configured as an event source of the function.
+The messages of the *taxi-rides* topic are consumed by a Lambda function where the MSK cluster is configured as an event source of the function.

 ![](featured.png#center)